microtrain/bootcamp/ApacheCordova/cordova.md

 # Apache Cordova
-We will be using Apache Cordova to build a hybrid web and mobile application.
-Our mobile application.
-In order to build for mobile we need to be able to emulate that environment. let's start with Android; in addition to Cordova we will need to install Java, Gradle, the Android SDK and few 32 bit binaries.
+[Apache Cordova](https://cordova.apache.org/) is a free and open source environment that allows to use web technologies that target multiple platforms with a single code base.
+This is used primarily for mobile development.
+While we are able to write the code using web technologies, we still need access to that platforms build environment.
+Cordova provides a mechanism to compile technology into native application code but it still needs the native environment to build and test that package.
+If you want to compile your application into an iOS app you will still need access to a MAC running the latest version of xCode.
+Android on the other hand can build on Windows, MAC or Linux as a result we will focus our build on Android.
+For the most part, anything you build in Cordova for Android should run on iOS save for the occasional tweaks.

+[Android Studio](https://developer.android.com/studio/index.html) is the offical IDE (Integrated Dev Environment) for building Andorid applicators, this provides everything you will need to build Android applications.
+There are however a few dependencies.

+In this lesson we will install
+* Apache Cordova
+* Java
+* Gradle
+* Android studio
+* A few 32 bit binaries.

 ## Install Apache Cordova

-Cordova is built on top of Nodejs so the install is just a call to npm.
+Cordova is built on top of Node; we will use npm to do a global install.

 ````
 sudo npm install -g cordova
 ````

-## Install the JavaSDK
+## Install the Java SDK
-Since Android runs on top of Java (and Java compatible APIs) we will need to install Java so we can compile our web based build into Java.
+Android runs on top of Java (and Java compatible APIs) we will need to install Java so we can compile our web based build into Java.
 We will use Oracle's JDK for this (there are rumors that Google will switch future build to Open-JDK).

 Start by adding Oracle's PPA.